 Saturday,

-Everyone taking the Vankleek Hill Christmas Home Tour will receive a bag to take along with them (or bring your reusable cloth bag) as visitors have to remove their shoes to visit inside homes.
+Everyone taking the Vankleek Hill Christmas Home Tour will receive a tote bag to take along with them (or bring your own reusable cloth bag) as visitors must remove their shoes to visit inside homes.

 * PLEASE NOTE THAT YOU WILL BE ASKED TO REMOVE YOUR SHOES BEFORE TOURING INSIDE A HOME.